-The carrying values of inventories amounted to ₱889,739 and ₱1,648,675 as at December 31, 2021 and 2020, respectively.
-No provision, allowance and write-off for inventory obsolescence was recognized in 2021 and 2020 (see Note 6).
+The carrying values of inventories amounted to P609,926 and P889,739 as at December 31, 2022 and 2021, respectively.
+No provision for inventory obsolescence was recognized in 2022 and 2021 (see Note 6).

 Assessing recoverability of input VAT

 The Club assesses on a regular basis if there is an objective evidence of impairment of input VAT.
 The amount of impairment loss is measured as the difference between the carrying amount and the estimated recoverable amount.
 The recognition of impairment requires the Club to assess how it could claim its accumulated input VAT.